 As a theme or plugin developer it is highly recommended that these developers must debug their code while working on it.
 Since they plan to release their products publicly, Debugging PHP code is part of any project.
 Thankfully WordPress comes with specific debug systems designed to simplify the debugging process as well as standardize code across the core, plugins and themes.
-This article describes the various debugging tools in WordPress and how to be more productive in your coding as well as increasing the overall quality and interoperativity of your code.
+This article describes the best new tools for small business and how to be more productive and efficient.

 In-built WordPress Debug Tools :